 With over 50,000 employees in Asia Pacific alone, Hilton’s greatest challenge in building a strong culture is its growth.
-One in four hotels that are built in the region is a Hilton-branded property, so the organisation can only expect employee numbers to expand in the years to come.
+One in four hotels that gets built in the region is a Hilton-branded property, so the organisation can only expect employee numbers to expand in the years to come.

 Engaging employees in a burgeoning industry may seem daunting to some but the team at Hilton has found success with its latest strategy called Thrive@Hilton.

 We spoke to Brendan Toomey, vice president, human resources, Asia Pacific at Hilton Worldwide who shared how enabling others is essential to have a successful engagement strategy.